libogonek/ogonek/text.markdown

 ---

 Several algorithms on ogonek take ranges of code points as input.
-Some classes in the standard libary can be used as ranges of code points: containers like `std::vector<ogonek::code_point>` or `std::u32string`.
+Some classes in the standard library can be used as ranges of code points: containers like `std::vector<ogonek::code_point>` or `std::u32string`.
 However those aren't always useful since they don't allow the use of other encodings for storing the data.
 Ogonek provides a generic class template named `text` to create ranges of codepoints with various underlying encodings.

+`text` classes are basically wrappers that tag a container with an encoding.
+This allows the compiler to prevent certain mistakes like passing data in a certain encoding to functions expecting another.

 ### Invariants